afrith/traffic-graph/README.md

 traffic-graph
 =============

-This is (well, will eventually be) a service which regularly checks the [Google Directions API](https://developers.google.com/maps/documentation/directions/intro) for the driving duration (with traffic) between two addresses, and plots it on a live graph.
+This is a service which regularly checks the [Google Directions API](https://developers.google.com/maps/documentation/directions/intro) for the driving duration (with traffic) between two addresses, and plots it on a live graph.

 Deployment
 ----------